whoisryosuke/blender-render-dpi/README.md

 Based on this Extension: https://github.com/whoisryosuke/blender-render-dpi

-Some Features added, some stuff rearanged... messy code!
+Some Features added, some stuff rearranged... messy code!

 Added:
 - Bleed Margin